unik-name/help-unikname/docs/9-more-help/glossary.md

 Non-Fungible Token, by opposiiton to a more traditionnal Token.
 NFT have remarkable properties such as their uniqueness, and their indivisibility.

-### UNIK (or UNIK Token)
+### UNIKNAME (or UNIKNAME Token)

-@unikname Identifers are represented by a NFT Token within the uns.network.
-These tokens rooted into the blockchain are named the UNIK Tokens.
+@unikname Identifers are represented by a NFT Token within the unikname.network.
+These tokens rooted into the blockchain are named the UNIKNAME Tokens.

 ## Official Unikname Projects

-### UNS Core
+### unikname.network Core

 The reference implementation for <brand name="uns"/> nodes, a forked implementation of ARK Core blockchain.

-### UNS Explorer
+### unikname.network Explorer

 A frontend used to query the <brand name="uns"/> blockchain.
 Explorers use a Relay Node to perform queries and offer a user-friendly interface.

 ### Unikname Desktop Wallet

-A desktop client to manage wallets for the UNS Token.
-For advanced transactions and to get access to UNIK tokens
+A desktop client to manage wallets for the UNIK Token.
+For advanced transactions and to get access to UNIKNAME tokens

 ### My Unikname Mobile App

 The mobile app used to manage user's @unikname.
-These app is also a fully featured wallet for owning and transfering UNS and UNIK Tokens.
+These app is also a fully featured wallet for owning and transfering UNIK and UNIKNAME Tokens.

-### UNIPs, Uns.Network Improvement Proposals
+### UNIPs, unikname.network Improvement Proposals

 A curated list of improvement proposals.
-Breaking changes are first formulated as AIPs, discussed and reviewed by the community before being implemented.
+Breaking changes are first formulated as UNIPs, discussed and reviewed by the community before being implemented.